Dates

 qualified First Aid officers.

-There are no land lines at Camp Leschenaultia.
+There are no land lines or wifi at Camp Leschenaultia.
 Reception for all mobile

-phone networks is available throughout the camp site.
+phone networks is available throughout the event site.
 If at any time you

 need to recharge your phone, power connections are available in the hall